How far can bias go? Tracing bias from pretraining data to alignment: Results and Analysis

 This section examines gender-occupation bias in the Dolma dataset and its potential transfer to outputs generated by OLMo models.
-We first identify significant gender-occupation disparities in the pre-training data (\S\ref{5.1}).
-The base model strongly aligns with the training data, while instruction-tuned models display inverted gender proportions (\S\ref{5.2}).
-Bias amplification continues this pattern: the base model deamplifies women, while instruction-tuned models amplify them (\S\ref{5.3}).
-Despite these shifts, stereotypical gender-occupation associations persist across all models.
-Consequently, we observe a strong correlation between gender distributions in the training data and base model outputs, but only moderate correlation for instruction-tuned models.
+We first identify significant gender-occupation disparities in the pre-training data (\S\ref{5.1}) as well as in the model outputs (\S\ref{5.2}), wherein the base model, OLMo 7B base, strongly aligns its proportions with those in the pre-training data.
+Moreover, regarding bias amplification, the base model de-amplifies women across all occupations (\S\ref{5.3}).
+Consequently, we observe a strong correlation between gender distributions in the pre-training data and base model outputs.
 The base model is robust to decoding strategies, whereas bias varies according to hyperparameter choice in instruction-tuned versions (\S\ref{5.4}).

-\subsection{Bias in Pre-Training Data}
+\subsection{Bias in Pre-training Data}

-The analysis of gender-occupation bias in Dolma reveals that only 28 out of 220 occupations are more frequently associated with female tokens, aligning closely with Western gender stereotypes, particularly in roles related to care work, home management, and support services \cite{PRESTON1999611, hesmondhalgh2015sex}.
-Notably, homemaker is the profession most associated with women, at 84.80\%.
-This suggests that Dolma perpetuates the often-criticized under-representation of women in the online content typically used for training data \cite{Wagner_Garcia_Jadidi_Strohmaier_2021} and reflects traditional gender roles.
-Figure \ref{fig:figure_1} illustrates this imbalance by comparing the dataset with real-world statistics, revealing that most professions have a lower-than-average percentage of female representation.
-A sector-wise investigation, as shown in Figure \ref{fig:figure_2}, further emphasizes this pattern, with personal care and service sectors more commonly associated with women, while the construction and extraction sector is linked predominantly to men.
+The analysis of gender-occupation bias in Dolma reveals that only 28 out of 220 occupations are more frequently associated with female terms, a pattern that aligns with Western gender stereotypes, particularly in roles related to care work, home management, and support services \cite{PRESTON1999611, hesmondhalgh2015sex}.
+Notably, \textit{homemaker} is the occupation most associated with women, at 84.80\%, highlighting the dataset's perpetuation of the under-representation of women in the online content typically used for pre-training data \cite{Wagner_Garcia_Jadidi_Strohmaier_2021} and reflecting traditional gender roles.
+Figure \ref{fig:figure_1} illustrates this imbalance by comparing the dataset with real-world statistics, showing that most professions have a lower-than-average percentage of female representation.
+A sector-wise investigation in Figure \ref{fig:figure_2} further emphasizes this trend, with personal care and service sectors more commonly associated with women, while the construction and extraction sectors are predominantly linked to men.